ga-devfront/docs/basics/keeping-up-to-date/upgrade-module/upgrade-cli.md

 # Module CLI

-The Autoupgrade module is accessible via `cli`.
+The Update assistant module is accessible via `cli`.
 Its advantages is to be used in conjunction with a CI/CD pipeline to automate your upgrade process.
 It can be aswell used manually via regular `cli` to avoid regular configuration limits on Apache or Nginx (`php-cgi`, `php-fpm` limitations such as `memory_limit`, `max_execution_time`, ...).

 ## Upgrade CLI